 S. plicata is an ovular, greyish to tannish-white benthic tunicate.
 This solitary sessile ascidian is cloaked in an unstalked tunic that is large, tough, warty and ridged (Fuller, 2007; Howey, 1998).
 Perry & Larson (2004) report that the lumpy surface of the tunic gives it the appearance of a cobblestone pavement.
 Internal structures are protected by this tunic, which is composed largely of cellulose and contains a circulatory system of "blood" transport vesicles.
 Dividing the tunic is a membrane which allows fluid to flow up one side and down the other.
 S. plicata has an incurrent siphon that intakes water into the pharyngeal basket where food particles are filtered out; the waste is then excreted through the excurrent siphon (Howey, 1998).
 The two short siphons have red or purple stripes on the inside of the siphons and four lobes (Fuller, 2007).
 When physically disturbed, S. plicata expels water, which is where the term sea squirt derives from.
 S. plicata is a eurythermal tunicate; it is able to tolerate changes in seawater between 10°-30°C. It can tolerate salinities between 22%-34% (Thiyagarajan & Qian, 2003).
 NIMPIS (2002) reports that S. plicata can tolerate brackish waters and some level of pollution.
 Adults can reach sizes between 40-70mm, even up to 90mm in some cases (NIMPIS, 2002).
 S. plicata is a protandric hermaphrodite, meaning it is male earlier in life and turns female later in life.
 S. plicata has "testes” - small and attached along most of the length of each ovary, with two gonads on the left side of the body and five on the right (Lambert et al., 2005).

+Native range: East coast of the USA, Northern Gulf of Mexico, and the Caribbean (Fuller, 2007).
+Based on genetic analysis, de Barros et al. (2009) suggest that the northwestern Pacific region is where S. plicata originates.
 Known introduced range: Australia, West coast of USA, Mediterranean Sea, Brazil, Uruguay, Argentina, Japan, Hong Kong, Indian Ocean (Hayes et al., 2005; Lambert & Lambert, 1998; Lambert et al., 2005; NBNG, 2004; NIMPIS, 2002; NEMESIS, 2006; STRI, undated; PSIS, undated).

 The distribution in this summary table is based on all the information available.
 When several references are cited, they may give conflicting information on the status.
 Further details may be available for individual references in the Distribution Table Details section which can be selected by going to Generate Report.